dotnet/runtime/docs/design/features/source-generator-pinvokes.md

     * The Source Generator API will be permitted to provide warnings and errors through the [Roslyn SDK](https://docs.microsoft.com/dotnet/csharp/roslyn-sdk/).

-* Is it be possible to completely replicate the marshaling rules in the current built-in system using existing .NET APIs?
+* Will it be possible to completely replicate the marshaling rules in the current built-in system using existing .NET APIs?

     * No. There are rules and semantics that would be difficult to replicate with the current .NET API surface.
 Additional .NET APIs will likely need to be added in order to allow a Source Generator implementation to provide identical semantics with the built-in system.